Generic name: Acetylsalicylic acid

-To prevent cardiovascular disease, the US Preventive Services Task Force (USPSTF) recommends daily aspirin.
-Aspirin is recommended for men aged 45-79 years and women aged 55-79 years as long as the benefits of taking the medicine outweigh the risks.
+To prevent cardiovascular disease, the US Preventive Services Task Force (USPSTF) recommends a small daily dose of aspirin.
+Aspirin is recommended for men aged 45-79 years and women aged 55-79 years as long as the benefits of taking the medication outweigh the risks.
 One common risk to consider is gastrointestinal bleeding.
 If you want to start taking aspirin every day, be sure you talk to your doctor first to make sure that it is safe for you.

 Take only the amount of aspirin instructed by your doctor.

-If you are taking aspirin regularly and you need a medicine to relieve pain, a fever, or arthritis, your doctor may not want you to take extra aspirin.
-It is a good idea to discuss this with your doctor, so that you will know ahead of time what medicine to take.
+If you are taking aspirin regularly and you need a medication to relieve pain, a fever, or arthritis, your doctor may not want you to take extra aspirin.
+It is a good idea to discuss this with your doctor, so that you will know ahead of time what medication to take.

-Do not stop taking this medicine for any reason without first checking with the doctor who directed you to take it.
+Do not stop taking this medication for any reason without first checking with the doctor who directed you to take it.

-—This inhibits the body’s production of a hormone-like substance called prostaglandin.
+Analgesic/NSAID—This inhibits the body’s production of a hormone-like substance called prostaglandin.
 This chemical causes pain by stimulating muscles contractions and blood vessel dilation.
-Aspirin may also fight inflammation in a plaque caused by
+Aspirin may also fight inflammation, including in plaque caused by

-Aspirin can interact with many types of medicines.
-Some examples include: Blood thinnersOral medicines used to treat diabetesAnticonvulsantsBeta-blockersCorticosteroidsOther nonsteroidal anti-inflammatory medicinesDiuretics
+Aspirin can interact with many types of medications.
+Some examples include: Other blood thinnersOral medications used to treat diabetesAnticonvulsantsBeta-blockersCorticosteroidsOther NSAIDsDiuretics

-Be sure to talk to your doctor about the specific medicines that you are taking.
+Be sure to talk to your doctor about the specific medications that you are taking.